 Pin No. Mnemonic Type Description 15 SYNC/ERROR DI/O Synchronization Input/Error Input/Output.
 This pin can be switched between a logic input and a logic output in the GPIOCON register.
-When synchronization input (SYNC) is enabled, this pin allows synchronization of the digital filters and analog modulators when using multiple AD7172-2 devices.
+When synchronization input (SYNC) is enabled, this pin allows synchronization of the digital filters and analog modulators when using multiple AD7175-2 devices.
 For more information, see the Synchronization section.
-When the synchronization input is disabled, this pin can be used in one of the following three modes: Active low error input mode: this mode sets the ADC_ERROR bit in the status register.
+When the synchronization input is disabled, this pin can be used in one of three modes: Active low error input mode: this mode sets the ADC_ERROR bit in the status register.
 Active low, open-drain error output mode: the status register error bits are mapped to the ERROR output.
 The SYNC/ERROR pins of multiple devices can be wired together to a common pull-up resistor so that an error on any device can be observed.
 General-purpose output mode: the status of the pin is controlled by the ERR_DAT bit in the GPIOCON register.
 The pin is referenced between IOVDD and DGND, as opposed to the AVDD1 and AVSS levels used by the GPIOx pins.
 The pin has an active pull-up in this case.
 16 IOVDD Р Digital Input/Output Supply Voltage.
-The IOVDD voltage ranges from 2 V to 5.5 V. IOVDD is independent of AVDD2.
+The IOVDD voltage ranges from 2 V to 5 V. IOVDD is independent of AVDD2.
 For example, IOVDD can be operated at 3 V when AVDD2 equals 5 V, or vice versa.
 If AVSS is set to -2.5 V, the voltage on IOVDD must not exceed 3.6 V. 17 DGND Р Digital Ground.
 18 REGCAPD AO Digital LDO Regulator Output.
 This pin is for decoupling purposes only.
 Decouple this pin to DGND using a 1 μF and a 0.1 μF capacitor.
 19 GPIO0 DI/O General-Purpose Input/Output 0.
-The pin is referenced between the AVDD1 and AVSS levels.
+The pin is referenced between AVDD1 and AVSS levels.
 20 GPIO1 DI/O General-Purpose Input/Output 1.
-The pin is referenced between the AVDD1 and AVSS levels.
+The pin is referenced between AVDD1 and AVSS levels.
 21 AIN0 Al Analog Input 0.
-Analog Input 0 is selectable through the crosspoint multiplexer.
+Selectable through the crosspoint multiplexer.
 22 AIN1 Al Analog Input 1.
-Analog Input1 is selectable through the crosspoint multiplexer.
+Selectable through the crosspoint multiplexer.
 23 AIN2 Al Analog Input 2.
-Analog Input 2 is selectable through the crosspoint multiplexer.
+Selectable through the crosspoint multiplexer.
 24 AIN3 Al Analog Input 3.
-Analog Input 3 is selectable through the crosspoint multiplexer.
+Selectable through the crosspoint multiplexer.